VictoriaMetrics/VictoriaMetrics/docs/vmauth.md

 The auth config can be reloaded by passing `SIGHUP` signal to `vmauth`.

-Docker images for `vmauth` are available at [https://hub.docker.com/r/victoriametrics/vmauth/tags].
+Docker images for `vmauth` are available [here](https://hub.docker.com/r/victoriametrics/vmauth/tags).

 Pass `-help` to `vmauth` in order to see all the supported command-line flags with their descriptions.